redfox58/tonyxu.io/docs/posts/2018/improve-your-ability-to-solve-problem-at-work/README.md

 ---
-title: "Improve problem-solving skill"
+title: Improve problem-solving skill
 date: 2018-07-03
-description: "Problem-solving** skill is the most important skill at work, you need to think about"
+description: Problem-solving** skill is the most important skill at work, you need to think about
+lang: en-US
+type: post
 ---

 # Improve problem-solving skill